madhavan-raja/blockchain-reddit/README.md

 # Reddit on the Blockchain
 A lower-scale variation of [Reddit](https://www.reddit.com/) (mixed with some features from [4chan](https://www.4chan.org/)) that runs on the Blockchain.
 Users can create subreddits and posts, and modify said posts.
 The use of media and subreddit moderation is not supported at the moment.
 Every user is anonymous, and thus no account creation is required.

+This is a course project created by Madhavan Raja, Ava Caiola, and Ashish Rastogi for CSE 598: Engineering Blockchain Application (Fall '23) at Arizona State University.

 ## Installation
 This application is written in Solidity and [Remix](https://remix.ethereum.org/) can be used to deploy and run this application.